kkrolikowski/dyndns/README.md

 # Dynamic DNS client and server
 ## Compilation
 To compile this software go to src directory and type: make.
-If you want to compile only client or server type "make client" or "make server.
+If you want to compile only client or server type "make client" or "make server".
 ## Configuration
 Sample configuration files are in doc directory.
 You can adjust them to your environment.
 There are few rules regarding editing these files.
 * option and value should be separated by space, '=' and space